Visualize Data With Grafana

 mongodb://<MONGODB-ATLAS-DF-HOSTNAME>/<DATABASE-NAME>?directConnection=true&authSource=admin&tls=true

-For example, to use the sensorData database, the default name for uploaded tabular data, your connection string would resemble:
+For example, to use the sensorData database, the default name for uploaded sensor data, your connection string would resemble:

 mongodb://data-federation-abcdef12-abcd-abcd-abcd-abcdef123456-e4irv.a.query.mongodb.net/sensorData?directConnection=true&authSource=admin&tls=true